ethereum/remix-ide/docs/run.md

 ------------------

-The Recorder is a tool used to save a bunch of transactions in a JSON file and rerun them later either in the same environment or in another.
+The Recorder is a tool used to save a bunch of transactions in a JSON file and re-run them later either in the same environment or in another.

 Saving to the JSON file ( by default its called scenario.json) allows one to easily check the transaction list, tweak input parameters, change linked library, etc...